 In our ThermoStem Program, we have three pending United States patent applications and five United States patents within three patent families.
 With regards to the first patent family in the ThermoStem Program, patent applications have been filed in five foreign jurisdictions (of which four applications have been granted as foreign patents and one application, which is not listed in the table below, has lapsed).
-With regards to the second patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions (of which four applications have been granted as foreign patents).
-With regards to the third patent family in the ThermoStem Program, a U.S. application and PCT application have been filed.
+With regards to the second patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions (of which four applications have been filed in four foreign jurisdictions (of which four applications have been granted as foreign patents).
+With regards to the third patent family in the ThermoStem Program, patent applications have been granted as foreign patents).
+With regards to the third patent family in the ThermoStem Program, patent applications have been filed in four foreign jurisdictions.